Department for Transport road maintenance ratings across 153 UK councils

 View reportNorth East Lincolnshire

-Yorkshire & Humber31.8% of U-roads RED — nearly doubled since 2020
+Yorkshire and the Humber31.8% of U-roads RED — nearly doubled since 2020

 View reportNorth Lincolnshire

-Yorkshire & Humber£5.8M unspent while roads crumble
+Yorkshire and the Humber£5.8M unspent while roads crumble

 View reportNorth Yorkshire